Develop an API Proxy¶

 /*

-, click the delete icon corresponding to each resource.
-This marks the resources for deletion. - Click Save.
+by clicking the delete icon corresponding to each resource. - Click Save.

 Step 3: Deploy the API proxy¶

-In the Build Area card, click Configure & Deploy.
-This opens the Configure & Deploy pane, where you can select the API access mode depending on how you want the API to be accessible.
-Here, you can select External.
+- In the Build Area card, click Configure & Deploy.
+This opens the Configure & Deploy pane.

 Now you are ready to test the API proxy.